petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 which encourages working in larger batches.
 Imagine if every time the developers made a change they had to submit a request to the QA team to test it.
+Automation makes iterations cheap, and more iterations makes for a better product.

 ## 'Repro packs'